Miaojj287/Miaojj287/README.md

   📫 Full-stack developer/Technical Product Manager
   🔬 AI, AR, CV...
 Focusing on turning cutting-edge AI research into scalable products 💻 Coding with love ❤️
+  Always open to connecting with professionals and exploring new opportunities.
 </p>

 <p align="center">